pall-pandiyan/proxy-utils/READMD.md

 # About this module

-This is a simple proxy module with a Proxy class which contains some required basic funtions.

-Proxy class contains functions like get a random proxy for a specific protocol (http or https), and update the proxy file.
+This is a simple proxy module with a Proxy class contains functions like get a random proxy for a specific protocol (http or https), and update the proxy file.

 ### Constructor arguments